 RESULTS- The initial pile measurements were 210' in length with an average width of 11.7' and average height of 2.58'i.
-The bulk volume was 115.
-2 cubic yards, with an estimated weight of 70 tons.
+The bulk volume was 142.6 cubic yards, with an estimated weight of 81 tons.
 The final measurements showed an expanded width of 13.6' and an average height of 0.53'.
-This equates to 27.6 cubic yards and approximately 7.9 tons.
-The pile had experienced an 89% reduction in volume.
-True mass reductions will be noted by mushroom species.
+This equates to 32.8 cubic yards and approximately 12.4 tons.
+The pile had experienced an average 77% reduction in volume, and an 85% reduction in mass.

 We use friability as a proxy measurement of decay.
 Friability is tested by a simple screen test.
-One volumetric liter of substrate is agitated against a 1/4" screen for two minutes.
-The resulting material is measured as the fraction that passes through the screen versus the amount that is retained (too tough to be abraded).
-Sample wood chips retained over 86% of the material and passed just over 13%.
+One volumetric liter of substrate was agitated against a 1/4" screen for two minutes.
+The resulting material was measured as the fraction that passes through the screen versus the amount that is retained (too tough to be abraded).
+Test of the sample wood chips retained over 86% of the material and passed just over 13%.
+This was our baseline measurement.
 Our finished compost passed between 86% and 98% of the material (n=6).